jindalabhinav/machine-learning/parking-lot/README.md

     > This requirement looks like a candidate for a strategy pattern.

-Usually we get these kinds of requirements ready by the interviewer on let's say a piece of paper.
+Usually, we get these kinds of requirements ready by the interviewer on let's say a piece of paper.

 Try to restrict yourself to not suggest feature suggestions.

 ## Use-case Diagram

-Think of software functionalities in your use-case diagram rather than real world actions like coming to the parking lot, parking the car, etc.
+Think of software functionalities in your use-case diagram rather than real-world actions like coming to the parking lot, parking the car, etc.

 ```startuml
 @startuml